siht/arkon_test/README.md

 ## HOW TO INSTALL

-set all .env files and run
+set all .env files, change permisions 746 for file "./config/nginx/entrypoint.sh" and run

 ```sh
 docker-compose up